Sinwar’s killing brings end of Gaza war within reach – if Israel can seize the chance

 At the same time, he is facing several criminal investigations and large-scale protests calling for his resignation at home.

-Critics of Netanyahu, including US President Joe Biden, have long voiced concerns that he may be dragging out the war in Gaza in an attempt to cling to power, something the Israeli leader has denied.
+In addition, many of Israel’s allies have criticized Netanyahu’s handling of the war, with US President Joe Biden having long voiced concerns that he may be dragging out the war in Gaza in an attempt to cling to power, something the Israeli leader has denied.

 While still hugely unpopular among a large portion of Israeli society, Netanyahu has staged a remarkable turnaround over the past year, clawing back some of the support he had lost over the years.